Why Is Diversification Important In Investing? (Benefits And Advantages)

 Cash: I know it contradicts my fear for any resurgence of Weimar-inflation, but I need cash in case the stock market suddenly drops or any interesting investment opportunity comes along.
 I like having several years of cash to cover my living expenses.
 Disclosure: I’m quite frugal and live a pretty minimalistic life.

-Residence: I like to own my own residence, and have an apartment in the city centre.
+Residence: I like to own my own residence, and have an apartment in the city center.

-Direct stocks: I own too many stocks, both in numbers and amount, and the allocation is too big compared to my mutual funds.
+Direct stocks: I own too many stocks (spread among three brokers), both in numbers and amount, and the allocation is too big compared to my mutual funds.
 I’m looking to allocate more to mutual funds and less to stocks.

 Mutual funds: In case my stock picks go bad, I like to have mutual funds.
 I consider my mutual funds my core retirement plan.
-This is buy and forget.
+This is “buy and forget/hold”.